 These types of posts are a great way to receive extended value.
 You get the traffic-boosting qualities of a killer blog post, plus the buzz-generating, trust-building qualities of a downloadable offer.

-27. Blog consistently
+27. Blog consistently to increase lead generation opportunities

 According to HubSpot…